rhulse/kiosk-application-framework/README.md

 I designed the Analytics regime for DEDS, and in this project I want to take it to the next level of usefulness.

-We use a simple cotext to pass down the Analytics object to functions and classes.
+We use a simple React context to pass down the Analytics object to functions and classes.
 There is a provider model, so you can use any analytics provider you want, or two at the same time.
 This could be useful for getting high level stats via Google Analytics, and more detailed analysis for an interactive, or a group of interactive, with the [ELK Stack](https://www.elastic.co/what-is/elk-stack).

 This project uses analytics.js rather than gtag.js as the latter does not have support for session termination.